weisberglab/Weisberglab_Utils/README.md

 ### Usage
 `find_plasmid_type.py path/to/beav/**oncogenic_plasmid_final.out`

-`summarize_ti_type/summarize_ti_plasmid.sh` is bash wrapper that use this script to mine plasmid types from a bunch of beav output folders:
+`summarize_ti_type/summarize_ti_plasmid.sh` is bash wrapper that use this script to mine plasmid types from a bunch of beav output folders.
+This assumes the *fna files, based on which beav sub-directories is generated, are in the same directory:

 `./summarize_ti_plasmid.sh > plasmid_type.out`